Here’s an extract taken from the last episode, when I’ve just come out of hospital:

 ‘Gifted more like,’ Dad jokes referring to all the get-well presents I’ve received.
 But I do feel lifted for a moment, lifted by the music, the perfect soundtrack to my journey back into the world.”

 So far I’ve shared three different places from which I started the book.
 I worked backwards starting off right at the beginning of my first episode and then kept adding chapters in front to give more background and build up.
-It’s my first ever book so I’m just learning about narrative structure on a large scale.
+It’s my first ever book so I’m just learning about narrative structure as I go along.
 But there’s another opening,… Read more →

 In order to be a writer, I’m told, you just have to write.
 So in order to start this book, I just started writing.
 What was uppermost in my mind was the insomnia that started the whole thing off.
 I decided I would write the best description of insomnia I could so that anyone who’s experienced might read it and… Read more →

-I had no idea where to start the book so originally I picked a moment and decided to start from there.
+I had no idea where to start the book so I picked a moment and decided to start from there.
 Insomnia.
 It was more about starting the writing than starting the book.
 Once I’d finished that chapter I realised that the reader would benefit from a little background on the main character.
-How did she get to have insomnia?… Read more →
+How did she get to have insomnia?
+What… Read more →

-I keep adding a new chapter onto the front of my novelised memoir.
+I keep adding a new chapter onto the front of my memoir, My Beautiful Psychosis.
 I didn’t know where to start the story so I decided to dive right in at the deep end with the best description of insomnia I could create.
-Then I realised it needed a bit of background on the character before she begins to struggle so I… Read more →
+Then I realised it needed a bit of background on the character before she begins to struggle… Read more →